 - Annual State appropriations levels

 - Does not cover HEPI annual inflation

 - Recruitment and retention of quality faculty and staff

 - Construction costs

 - Contracting costs

 - Energy costs

 - Lack of State funded capital financing

 - o Lack of a bond bill in recent years

 - Inadequate need based scholarship funds

 - Deferred maintenance deficits mounting (\$70 million)

 The Citadel Board of Visitors, our governing board, approved the strategic plan in June 2009.
-The following Strategic Initiatives were revised as follows in the new strategic plan.
+The following Strategic Initiatives were revised as follows in the new strategic plan (subsequently the BOV reaffirmed these eight strategic initiatives to form the foundation of the 2012-2015 strategic plan.